linode/docs/docs/guides/kubernetes/leverage-kubernetes-data-oriented-projects-with-portworx/index.md

 - '[Portworx: Kubernetes Storage Use Case](https://portworx.com/use-case/kubernetes-storage/)'
 ---

 Management of data at scale is crucial for deriving actionable insights, and an effective data platform can provide those kinds of insights.
-A data platform is the *technology infrastructure* used for the collection, storage, transaction processing, and analysis of varied data at scale.
+A data platform is the technology infrastructure used for the collection, storage, transaction processing, and analysis of varied data at scale.
 It simplifies engineering tasks such as expanding the storage available to an application or encrypting project secrets.

 Portworx handles advanced storage and data management capabilities for cloud-native environments.
 This guide provides step-by-step instructions for installing Portworx on an existing Kubernetes cluster.
 It then walks through setting up a model project to demonstrate Portworx' capabilities.

 ## What Is Portworx?

 Portworx enables deployment and management of storage and data services specifically in containerized environments.
-It also handles data replication, snapshots, backups, and data recovery, which allows application systems to focus on their own specific requirements.
+It also handles data replication, snapshots, backups, and data recovery, allowing application systems to focus on their own specific requirements.
 Since Portworx itself is cloud-native, it plays a crucial role in helping other systems maximize the capabilities of the cloud.

 Current cloud computing practices face several challenges, particularly the difficulty of managing Kubernetes instances in the real-world.
 Portworx mitigates some of these challenges.